theilluminatus/litapp/docs/index.md

 - **Bug**: The story text suddenly is cut off (after a < or > character).
     > This is both an oversight of the author (they should use `&lt;` or `&gt`; instead) and a bug in the official Literotica app/api.
 There is nothing wrong with the app itself.

+- **Bug**: The layout of the app breaks when reading a story on a phone with a large notch.
+    > Unfortunately adding decent notch support in this old project is not possible without reworking a large part of the app.
+Try disabling immersive mode in the settings as a workaround.

 ## Contact

 Do you have questions, bug reports, feature requests or even a PR you want to merge?
 Send me an email at: